Tuesday, December 13, 2016

 The Birth of a Nation has by now entered a class of its own.
 After Leonard Maltin and the late Leslie Halliwell, few critics bother rating it in the traditional sense.
 Systems such as stars or letter grades are misguided measurements in this case.
 Instead, The Birth of a Nation should be approached as a point of discussion, reflection, and even as a window into the heart of a son of the Confederacy.

-The film is much talked about; more than it is actually seen in fact.
+The film is talked about more than it is seen.
 Here lies what prevents channeling the troubling legacy of The Birth of a Nation into a productive, if difficult, experience.
-Conversations of the film have consequently fallen into a standard assessment going something like this; the film is a landmark in the development of film.
+Conversations of the film have consequently fallen into a standard assessment going something like this: the film is a landmark in the development of an art form.
 D.W.
 Griffith mastered the art of cross-cutting for mounting tension, close-ups (first tackled in Griffith’s 1911 Biograph short The Lonedale Operator) and epic storytelling, though one could argue that Giovanni Pastrone beat him to that the year before with Cabiria.
-All of this is tarnished, however, by the film’s unapologetically racist depiction of black Americans and hero worship of the Ku Klux Klan.
+All of this is tarnished, however, by the film’s unapologetically racist depiction of Black Americans and hero worship of the Ku Klux Klan.

-In his essay for The A List, Dave Kehr took a different angle, examining the film’s treatment of women against men (and a study of Griffith’s complicated treatment of women in his films is long overdue) but few historians or academics venture outside the summation above.
+In his essay on the film for The A List, Dave Kehr took a different angle, examining the film’s treatment of women against men (and a study of Griffith’s complicated treatment of women in his films is long overdue) but few historians or academics have ventured beyond the film's treatment of race and history.
 Certainly the film’s structure enables this somewhat simplistic evaluation.
-The first half is a surprisingly straightforward recounting of the Civil War and the way it tore friendships on both sides of the Mason-Dixie line.
-When the setting moves to the Reconstruction years, things get ugly.
+The first half is a relatively straightforward depiction of the outset of the Civil War and its devastating effect on families and friendships.
+In the second half, set during the Reconstruction, things get ugly.

 The trouble with treating The Birth of a Nation simply as an ethical conundrum, however, is that such a categorization has become so standardized that few feel the need to explore the film and its implications further.
-There is more to The Birth of a Nation than a racist movie made well.
-Roger Ebert, for instance, dug a little deeper when he included the film in his Great Movies list and found that the so-called radical Austin Stoneman (Ralph Lewis) is indeed something of a villain but not, as Griffith thinks, for granting blacks equality but instead for his hypocrisy.
-Stoneman publicly supports interracial marriage until a black man asks him for his daughter’s hand in marriage.
+There are still more disturbing questions about human nature in The Birth of a Nation besides the ethics of evaluating a breakthrough boasting about its own inhumanity.
+The film's innovations and the horror it advocates are obvious.
+What is not obvious are the probing questions for those who can safely stand apart from the sort of violent racism depicted in the film and yet cannot see their own human fallibility.
+One critic who dug a little deeper was Roger Ebert when he included the film in his Great Movies list and found that the so-called radical Republican from the North, Austin Stoneman (Ralph Lewis) is in his own way as much villain to modern viewers though not in a way Griffith intended, namely, for granting blacks equality.
+Rather, Stoneman represents an early incarnation of the contemporary virtue-signaling hypocrite.
+He publicly supports and promises interracial marriage until his own associate asks him for his daughter’s hand in marriage.

-Griffith had been building up for such an epic since at least 1908 but his ambitions were always cut short at Biograph Studios.
-To be sure, there were signs of his grand vision in such films as Swords and Hearts, but when he tried extending his reach with Judith of Bethulia and was lambasted by the Biograph bosses for the excessive budget, Griffith realized he had grown too big for his britches there and took off.
+Griffith had been building up for an epic since at least 1908 but his ambitions were always cut short at Biograph.
+To be sure, there were signs of his grand vision in such films as Swords and Hearts, but when he tried extending his reach with Judith of Bethulia and was lambasted by the studio bosses for the excessive budget, Griffith realized he had grown too big for his britches there and took off.

-This proven a sound decision, at least in the short-term, allowing Griffith the opportunity to build his own production company.
 Luckily for Griffith, much of the Biograph stock company followed him, saving him the trouble of assembling a new crew.
-Of all Griffith’s followers, none clung more tightly to the man than Lillian Gish.
+Of all of Griffith’s followers, none clung more tightly to the man than Lillian Gish.
+With Birth of a Nation Gish established her fledgling career at 21 as Elsie, the reformer's daughter.

-To be sure, Griffith’s early work could not be interpreted as anything other than sympathetic to the South.
-Union officers were shown as doing little more besides raiding towns, attacking the families of Confederate soldiers, and looting their homes.
+To be sure, Griffith’s early work could not be interpreted as anything other than sympathetic to the Lost Cause.
+Union officers were often shown doing little more besides raiding towns, attacking the families of the boys in gray and looting their homes.
 Still, there was little to prepare for such a volatile attack on what the Union stood for.

-Similarly, his treatment of an elderly slave in his 1911 His Trust and its sequel His Trust Fulfilled is almost benign by comparison.
-Nonetheless, the two short films are useful in explaining Birth of a Nation.
-George (played by Wilfred Lucas in blackface) is seen as heroic precisely because he doesn’t contest his life as a slave but promises to look after his master’s wife and daughter when he rides off to war.
+There were hints, too, about his attitude on slavery earlier on.
+His treatment of an elderly slave in his 1911 His Trust and its sequel His Trust Fulfilled is almost benign by comparison.
+Nonetheless, the two short films are more revealing than Griffith himself probably realized.
+In those films, George, an elderly enslaved man played by Wilfred Lucas in blackface, is depicted in virtue precisely because he doesn’t contest his life as a slave but promises to look after his master’s wife and daughter when he rides off to battle.
 When Colonel Frazier is killed, George protects his family from marauding Yankees and gives up his humble shack for them after the enemy burns their home to the ground.
-This is Griffith’s exemplary black.
-His only purpose in life is his devotion to his white masters.
+This is the model Black as defined by Griffith.
+His value is defined by his devotion to his White masters.
+Similarly, the only Blacks treated kindly in Birth of a Nation are the Cameron families slaves who grieve hardest of all for their master and devise his rescue when he is arrested by Yankees.

-Dixon’s novel was not subtle in its themes.
-Reconstruction was doomed to fail thanks to misguided Republicans because who could not see that blacks could never be integrated into society.
+This is not to say that Dixon’s novel left much room for interpretation even had Griffith been so inclined.
+But it was the novel's very lack of subtlety, after all, that won Griffith's Southern heart in the first place.
+On an abstract, The Birth of a Nation is a visual transcript of its source's message: Reconstruction was doomed to fail thanks to conniving radicals who could not see that Blacks could never be integrated into society.
 Civilization collapsed when former slaves were given the right to vote.
 From these ashes the Ku Klux Klan arose just in time to restore order.
-At some profound level this material must have spoken to Griffith and in 1914 he began shooting his three hour epic.
+This was the story, long uncontested for Griffith, that he had always wanted to tell.

 Dave Lehr, author of The Birth of a Nation: How a Legendary Filmmaker and a Crusading Editor Reignited America's Civil War, observed, “Griffith thought he was, in a way, reporting history about the Civil War and Reconstruction, and it was widely accepted at the time, which has been completely debunked since, that Reconstruction was a disaster ... and that former slaves were some kind of lower form of life.
 That was the embedded, bigoted, racist state of mind of the time.”

-Like Dixon, Griffith is charitable to Lincoln, reminding audiences of the president’s forgiveness of the South and commitment to rebuilding it.
-Griffith is not entirely wrong and had it not been for the fateful night of April 14, 1865 (recreated in the film with commendable detail), Lincoln may have reconciled the nation faster than it eventually did.
-An unwillingness to do so was the leading cause of Andrew Johnson’s disastrous presidency.
+Like Dixon, Griffith was also charitable (if misguidedly so) to Lincoln, reminding audiences of the president’s forgiveness of the South and commitment to rebuilding it.
+Had it not been for the fateful night of April 14, 1865 (recreated in the film with commendable detail), Lincoln may have reconciled the nation faster than would prove to be the case.
+This is not an unreasonable hypothesis as the unwillingness to lend the South a hand was the leading cause of Andrew Johnson’s disastrous presidency.

-Sadly, Griffith’s willingness to play fair with the North is rooted in an uglier truth.
-As the second half of the movie makes clear, despite what happened in the war, whites from across the country must unite against the newly freed slaves and their friends.
-It is not hard to surmise this much even before the climax which finds the Camerons, in escaping a black mob, taking refuge in the remote cabin of two former Union soldiers.
+Griffith conceding to understand Northern sentiment, however, comes form a sinister place.
+As the second half of the movie makes clear, despite what happened in the war, Whites from across the country must unite against the newly freed slaves and their political friends.
+It is not hard to surmise this much even before the climax which finds the Camerons, in escaping a Black mob, taking refuge in the remote cabin of two former Union soldiers.

 “The former enemies of North and South are united again in defense of their Aryan birthright,” a title card reads.

-Be that as it may, the depiction of black Americans in Birth of a Nation is of an ugliness seldom seen.
-Silas Lynch (George Siegmann), who follows Stoneman from the North with political ambitions for the South, is marked as a villain from the start simply for who he is, the product of the sin of miscegenation.
-His transformation into a demon is completed by his lust for Elsie and his dreams of building a “black empire” in Piedmont.
-Silas is the personification of Birth of a Nation and the novel it was based on; you can give a black man a suit and an education but you can never take out the savage in him.
+Be that as it may, there could not have been a coming back from his depiction of Blacks in Birth of a Nation.
+Take Silas Lynch (George Siegmann), the abolitionist who follows Stoneman from the North with political ambitions for the South, who is marked as a villain from the start simply for who he is, an offspring of miscegenation.
+His transformation into a demon is completed by his lust for Elsie (Gish) and his dreams of building a “Black empire” in Piedmont.
+Silas embodies the ugly core sentiment of Birth of a Nation; you can give a black man a suit and an education but you can never take out the savage in him.

 “He portrayed the emancipated slaves as heathens, as unworthy of being free, as uncivilized, as primarily concerned with passing laws so they could marry white women and prey on them,” Lehr said.

-The blacks (most of them played by black actors) in the background get no better treatment, and are allowed no motivation besides looting, savagery, and wasting the pulpit.
-Gus (Walter Long), the freed slave with a love for the youngest Cameron daughter (Mae Marsh).
-Intent on marrying her, Gus encounters the girl during one of her walks in the forest and, when the frightened girl flees, pursues her atop a cliff from which she ultimately jumps.
-This was one of the power climaxes of the film, but the force is lessened by the implication.
-We are supposed to be commending her suicide as the honorable alternative to letting a black man put his hands on her.
+The Black extras (a lot of them played by Black actors) fare no better in Griffith's hands.
+They are allowed no motivation besides looting, savagery, and wasting the pulpit.
+If Silas Lynch is Griffith and Dixon's political chagrin, Gus (Walter Long), the freed slave with an eye for the youngest Cameron daughter (Mae Marsh), is their nightmare.
+Gus encounters the girl during one of her walks in the forest and the frightened girl flees.
+Love-struck, Gus pursues her atop a cliff from which she jumps in terror.
+This was one of the power climaxes of the film, but its impact is lessened by the implication.
+We are supposed to be commending her suicide as the honorable alternative to letting a Black man put his hands on her.

-Ben is inspired to create the Klan as vindication for his sister’s death.
+As vindication for his sister’s death Ben is inspired to create the Klan.
 The gang’s first target is Gus.
-Two scenes in the film expose Griffith’s anger and are the most difficult to watch.
-The lynching of Gus, not only because of the physical act but the celebratory nature of the scene and the epilogue set after the Klan has ridden the town of the scalawags and black militants.
-A title card read, “The next election”.
-Hopeful black voters make their way to the polls only to find them barricaded by an army of Klansmen on horseback.
-This is Griffith (and Dixon’s) perfect world.
+Two subsequent scenes expose Griffith’s anger and are the most difficult to watch.
+Gus is lynched and his body dumped on the doorstep of Silas Lynch as a warning.
+For that gruesome shot the violence and horror loses any abstraction it may have had and the film becomes an inadvertent reminder not only of the violence of the Klan but the celebratory nature with which it was sometimes received.
+In its own way, the epilogue set after the Klan has ridden the town of the scalawags and Black militants is just as revolting.
+A title card reads, “The next election”.
+Hopeful Black voters make their way to the polls only to find them barricaded by an army of Klansmen on horseback.
+This is Griffith (and Dixon’s) idea of order and justice restored.

-As out of touch as Griffith was, he had to have known his pet project was bound to stir up trouble.
-For the last six years the NAACP had built a presence in various cities and a number of presidents were starting to appoint blacks to different positions following the Great Migration.
+Griffith was out of touch but he had to have known he had an explosive project in his hands.
+For the last six years the NAACP had built a presence in various cities and a number of presidents were starting to appoint Blacks to different positions following the Great Migration.

 Griffith’s caution is evident within the film.
-The introduction to the second half informs audiences that while its depictions were true to the Reconstruction years they are not meant as a reflection of any race in 1915.
-Obviously, the NAACP didn’t see it that way and launched a campaign to boycott the film in such cities as Boston and Philadelphia.
-Boston Governor David Walsh met with local black leaders who wanted the film run out of the city, the result was the Sullivan Bill, a tool intended to facilitate the blockage of offensive material.
-The bill passed but The Birth of a Nation was deemed not offensive in the category described by the bill.
+The introduction to the second half informs audiences that while its depictions were true to the Reconstruction years they are not meant as a reflection of any race of the day.
+Not surprisingly, the NAACP didn’t see it that way and launched a campaign to boycott the film in such cities as Boston and Philadelphia.
+Boston Governor David Walsh would meet with local Black leaders who wanted the film run out of town.
+The result was the Sullivan Bill, a tool intended to facilitate the blockage of offensive material.
+The bill passed but The Birth of a Nation was deemed inoffensive in the category described by the bill.

 In Chicago the push was but little more successful, despite NAACP secretary Mary Childs Nerney’s passionate letter to the organization’s executive committee, claiming, “I am utterly disgusted with the situation in regard to The Birth of a Nation.
 As you will read in the next number of the Crisis, we have fought it at every possible point.
 In spite of the promise of the Mayor to cut out the two objectionable scenes in the second part, which show a white girl committing suicide to escape from a Negro pursuer, and a mulatto politician trying to force marriage upon the daughter of his white benefactor, these two scenes still form the motif of the really unimportant incidents, of which I enclose a list.
 When we took the thing before the Police Magistrate he told us that he could do nothing about it unless it lead to a breach of the peace.
 Some kind of demonstration began in the Liberty Theatre Wednesday night but the colored people took absolutely no part in it, and the only man arrested was a white man.
 This, of course, is exactly what Littleton, counsel for the producer, Griffith, held in the Magistrates' Court when we have our hearing and claimed that it might lead to a breach of the peace.